Low self-esteem is like driving through life with your handbrake on. – Maxwell Maltz

-Ever wanted to try street dance, step, bikram yoga or any other fun active stuff?
+Ever wanted to try street dance, step, Bikram yoga or any other fun active stuff?
 Do it now.
 You know better than me – a healthy body possesses a healthy soul.
-Beautiful reflection in the mirror is another self esteem booster we cannot deny.
+Beautiful reflection in the mirror is another self-esteem booster that we cannot deny.

 Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity. – John F. Kennedy

 If you are not happy with your current style – change it.
 It’s a simple thing to do and is even a boost to the artistic part of your soul.